rapid7/insightconnect-workflows/workflows/Sync_Blacklisted_URLs_Across_Zscaler_and_Palo_Alto_Firewall/help.md

 This workflow leverages InsightConnect's Parameters feature.
 This feature allows variables used multiple times throughout a workflow to be entered once and then referenced throughout the workflow.

-There are one parameter you will need to configure in order to complete setup of your workflow:
+There is one parameter you will need to configure in order to complete the setup of your workflow:

 * `Group Name`: The Palo Alto Firewall address object group to monitor